rust-lang/leadership-council/policies/project-directorship/election-process.md

 * Share nominations
     * Write down nominations first[^1].
-    * Use a round format[^2] (e.g. [round format](https://www.sociocracyforall.org/on-rounds/))
+    * Use a round format[^2] (e.g. [round format](https://www.sociocracyforall.org/on-rounds/)).
-    * Nominations must include supporting reasoning
+    * Nominations must include supporting reasoning .
 * Change Round
     * During the change round, every team member will share their current preferred nominees and the reasons for changes from the previous preferred nominees if that applies.
     * Note that the change round is driving around discussing and trying to select the best possible nominee(s) rather than discussing the full set of nominees.
 De-selecting a nominee from consideration in a given change round does not disqualify the nominee from being selected in future change rounds.
 * Facilitator proposes a candidate selection:
     * Based on gathered data, the facilitator suggests a set of candidates they believe will receive the group's consent.
-    * The proposal should contain the full set of proposed PDs rather than selecting them one by one
+    * The proposal should contain the full set of proposed PDs rather than selecting them one by one.
-      * That way, the Council can consider any potential conflicts and related concerns within the group as a whole
+      * That way, the Council can consider any potential conflicts and related concerns within the group as a whole.
 * Seek objections to the facilitator's proposal
 * Finalize the selection:
     * Discuss and attempt to resolve any objections, if possible.